 Assuming the highest office in the land is an American aspiration, but what the president has to pay for out of pocket may come as a shock.
 Sure, the White House is already paid off - and the presidential salary is hardly small - but the leader of the free world is technically on the hook for a surprising amount of presidential expenses.

-Some of the expenses are normal things you'd expect for any American household - such as buying groceries or picking up their own dry cleaning tab - but other expenses are highly specific.
+Some of the expenses are normal things you'd expect for any American household - such as buying groceries to make their favorite foods or picking up their own dry cleaning tab - but other expenses are highly specific.
 For example, though there may not be a law requiring the First Lady to dress to the nines, it would be uncouth for her to wander around the White House grounds in a Pokémon onesie.

 The commander-in-chief may have arguably more power than anybody in the country, but there are still a number of things the president cannot do without a little personal spending money.